Keyboard shortcuts

 Enroll Checksums from TPM Eventlog (Experimental)

-You can also use the experimental and potentially dangerous option of sbctl to read the checksums of your Option ROMs from the TPM eventlog and enroll these in your firmware instead of enrolling the Microsoft keys.
+You can also use the experimental and potentially dangerous option of sbctl to read the checksums of your Option ROMs from the TPM eventlog and enroll them in your firmware instead of enrolling Microsoft keys.
 This also has the potential to soft brick your system after firmware updates that will not be picked up by this mechanism.
-Only do this when you know what you're doing:
+Only do this if you know what you’re doing:

 boot.lanzaboote.autoEnrollKeys = {